TheRealFalseReality/aquapi/static/index.md

 **[Join the conversation on Reef2Reef!](https://www.reef2reef.com/threads/aquapi-an-open-souce-aquarium-controller.1033171/)**

-## [AquaPi AI](https://therealfalsereality.github.io/): Your Intelligent Aquatic Assistant 🐠
-Ready to level up your aquarium?
-AquaPi AI offers powerful, AI-driven tools to help both new and seasoned aquarists create a thriving underwater ecosystem.

-🚀 Key Features
-* AI-Powered Compatibility Calculator: Instantly check if your fish will get along.

-  * Get detailed compatibility reports.
-  * Receive AI-generated care guides and tank recommendations.

-* Intelligent AI Chatbot: Your go-to for aquarium questions.
-  * Get expert advice on water parameters.
-  * Generate custom automation scripts.
-  * Analyze photos of your fish for personalized feedback.

 AquaPi for ESPHome is a project that helps you build a powerful aquarium monitoring and automation system using affordable [**ESPHome**](https://esphome.io/) devices and [**Home Assistant**](https://www.home-assistant.io/installation/).
 Make endless automations and monitor temperature, water level, and upgrade for advanced aquarium monitoring: pH, salinity, dissolved oxygen, and more (using EZO circuits and probes).